elkhorn-heavy/walkthroughs/overthewire/bandit/level_09.md

 ## Initial Analysis

-Going to guess that this is a large file and had plenty of duplicate lines.
+Going to guess that this is a large file and has plenty of duplicate lines.
 This challenge mentions the `sort` and `uniq` commands, which will be useful.

 The information from the previous challenge is used to `ssh` into the